ibexa/documentation-developer/docs/release_notes/ez_platform_v2.1.0.md

 ### Simplified filtered search

-During search you can now filter the results by Content type, Section, Modified and Created dates.
+During search you can now filter the results by content type, Section, Modified and Created dates.

 ![Simplified filtered search](filtered_search.png)